alfchee/versioning-with-actions/README.md

 - Adding some change to test bump to v0.4.5
 - Merging with origin/dev and test again if bump to v0.4.5
+- Creating new branch feature to test bumpo to v0.4.5

 ## Getting Started with Create React App